Gurminder Bhogal

 Catherine Mills Davis Professor of Music

-Scholarly interests focus on the music of French composers including Maurice Ravel, Claude Debussy, Erik Satie, Gabriel Fauré, Maurice Delage; the practice of ornament in French music and the visual arts during the early twentieth century; music and aesthetics; music and orientalism/exoticism/colonialism-decolonialism; and Sikh devotional music (Sikh Kirtan)
+Scholarly interests focus on the music of French composers including Maurice Ravel, Claude Debussy, Erik Satie, Gabriel Fauré, Maurice Delage; the practice of ornament in French music and the visual arts during the early twentieth century; music and aesthetics; music and orientalism/exoticism/colonialism-decolonialism; Sikh devotional music (Sikh Kirtan); and Sikh art.

 My second research area is on Sikh devotional music.
 I won the Pauline Alderman Award for Outstanding Scholarship on Women in Music (2017) for my article, “Listening to Female Voices in Sikh Kirtan,” Sikh Formations Religion, Culture, Theory 13/1-2 (2017): 48-77.
-I am currently completing a monograph about Sikh Kirtan for a University press.
 A recent article about the halo in Sikh art and its connections to divine sound can be read here: "Anahad Naad and Pictorial Resonance: The Halo and Sonic Vibration in Sikh Art," Sikh Research Journal, Spring 2023.
-This recent article explores the history of the harmonium in Punjab with a focus on Sikh kirtan: "Tracking the Harmonium from Christian Missionary Hymns to Sikh Kirtan," Yale Journal of Music and Religion 8/2 (2022).
+I won the Roland Jackson Award in Music Analysis from the American Musicological Society (2025) for a recent article that explores the history of the harmonium in Punjab with a focus on Sikh kirtan: "Tracking the Harmonium from Christian Missionary Hymns to Sikh Kirtan," Yale Journal of Music and Religion 8/2 (2022).

 From March 2019 to June 2022, I served as Review Editor for the Journal of the American Musicological Society.
 I am currently series editor for the American Musicological Society's Studies in Music Series.

 I teach a variety of courses in music history, theory, and analysis, some of which have received funding from the Mellon Foundation.
 Core courses for the music major and minor that I teach include The Symphony in the World (MUS 201); Looking Backwards, Reaching Forwards: Modernism and Music (MUS 202); Expressing Race and Gender through New Music (MUS 202); Opera: Its History, Music, and Drama (MUS 230).
-My electives focus on a range of topics: The Femme and Her Song; Being Modern in Paris; Virtuosity, Suspicion, Transcendence; Finding France in French Piano Music; Nothingness in Music, Poetry, and Art; Music and Sound in Video Games; Paris Chic: French Music and the Arts; Sacred Sounds of South Asia.
+My electives focus on a range of topics: The Femme and Her Song; Being Modern in Paris; Virtuosity, Suspicion, Transcendence; Finding France in French Piano Music; Nothingness in Music, Poetry, and Art; Music and Sound in Video Games; Paris Chic: French Music and the Arts; Sacred Sounds of South Asia, Healing Minds and Bodies Through Music.

 Education